brysonm96/CSE-212/Data Structures Tutorial/tree.md

 ![binary search tree](binary-search-tree.png)

-If we have a linked list or dynamic array containing values, we would have a performance of O(n) as we search for the location to insert our data.
+If we have a linked list or dynamic array containing values, we would have a performance of `O(n)` as we search for the location to insert our data.
 By incorporating a BST, we are increasing efficiency and performance; we are essentially removing a subtree per comparison.
-This results in a better performance of O(log n).
+This results in a better performance of `O(log n)`.

 ## Balanced Binary Search Tree

-The reason we were able to achieve O(log n) above is because the tree was balanced.
+The reason we were able to achieve `O(log n)` above is because the tree was balanced.
 Binary search trees are not always balanced, however.
-Say for example, we enter data into a tree in descending order like so: 33, 27, 23, 19, 15, 9.
+Say for example, we enter data into a tree in descending order like so: `33, 27, 23, 19, 15, 9`.
 The tree would only be moving to the left.
-This is closer to a linked list, and has a searching perfomance of O(n).
+This is closer to a linked list, and has a searching perfomance of `O(n)`.
 Because the data stored in trees will not always be balanced, there are ways we can check and correct the balance.
 A `Balanced Binary Search Tree` is a BST where the difference of height between two given subtrees is not vastly different.